-When policies and procedures are not easily accessible, not written with an end consumer in mind, and not consistent across channels and branches, there are a number of negative repercussions that can affect a bank or credit union:
+When policies and procedures are not easily accessible, not written with an end consumer in mind, and not consistent across channels and branches, it negatively impacts knowledge management.
+Read on to learn the four major negative repercussions that can affect a bank or credit union.

 One of the major issues with inconsistent policy and procedure documentation is the compliance risk it creates.
 In the financial industry, compliance is no small matter, and having untrustworthy information is a disaster waiting to happen.
 Besides needing information to be consistent and readily available for auditors, failing to provide consistent information to customer service staff can cause huge legal problems for the bank.

 Recently, for example, one bank suffered a major compliance hit when an employee allowed one trustee to withdraw $250,000 without the other trustee’s consent.
 Legally, both trustees on the joint account were required to sign off on any withdrawal.
 Because the employee was unaware of this policy, he or she allowed the withdrawal without the consent of the second trustee.

 Mistakes such as these burden high-level staff and subject matter experts (SMEs) who are forced to fix mistakes caused by inconsistent or inaccessible policy and procedure manuals.
 In turn, productivity and employee satisfaction suffers.